February 23 is International Dog Biscuit Appreciation Day. Have you ever wondered when it was that humans started giving dogs treats?

 By Laura Pakis, Certified Professional Dog Trainer and Blogger

-Just as we break bread with other humans to bond, humans have been improving their bond of trust with dogs in the same manner since about 27 BCE.
-During the Roman Empire dogs ate and enjoyed discarded dog bread as they were known then.
-Then in the 1800s, a man from Cincinnati by the name of James Spratt, watched dogs scavenging on hardtack which the sailors disposed of on the docks in Great Britain.
-He came up with the idea of creating dog biscuits made of grain, meat and vegetables to give to hunting dogs for extra energy.
+Just as we break bread with other humans to bond, humans have been improving their trust bond with dogs in the same manner since about 27 BCE.
+During the Roman Empire, dogs ate and enjoyed discarded dog bread as they were known then.
+Then in the 1800s, a man from Cincinnati named James Spratt watched dogs scavenging on hardtack, which the sailors disposed of on the docks in Great Britain.
+He came up with the idea of creating dog biscuits made of grain, meat, and vegetables to give to hunting dogs for extra energy.
 He patented his idea and sold his “Meat Fibrine Dog Cakes” in London.

-Although they taste good to dogs , even the best of dog treats shouldn’t constitute more than 10% of your dog’s daily diet.
+Although they taste good to dogs, even the best dog treats shouldn’t constitute more than 10% of your dog’s daily diet.